Effective & Nationally Ranked Representation from Security Clearance Lawyers

 - Family members

 Usually, it takes about three weeks to schedule an interview appointment after the Security Package has been submitted.
 Investigators, living in the U.S. and abroad, verify information on the questionnaire, checking if a person has lived, gone to school, and worked as stated on the form.
 An investigation report is compiled and given to a security clearance adjudicator or judge, who will determine if the applicant is or is not suitable for a security clearance.
+Again, applying for security clearance demands complete honesty from the applicant.

 Process of Appealing a Security Clearance Denial